 For a surefire good time in Wilson, watch paint dry.
 We mean that literally and earnestly.

 At the Whirligig Conservation Headquarters, the activity is a multi-day affair, a spectator sport.
 Pop in for a tour and you’ll find a team of conservators restoring and preserving the folk artwork of the late Vollis Simpson.
 Simpson made whirligigs — massive, spinning contraptions that are quirky cousins to the windmill — from scrap metal on his farm in nearby Lucama.
-The man was the talk of the town well before the rest of the world caught wind of him, and now the city plans to honor his work at the Vollis Simpson Whirligig Park, which will be completed by summer 2017.
+The man was the talk of the town well before the rest of the world caught wind of him, and now the city plans to honor his work at the Vollis Simpson Whirligig Park, which opened in November 2017.